ticketmaster-api/sdk-scala/README.md

-# Ticketmaster API: Discovery Scala SDK
+# Ticketmaster API: SDK for Scala

 For more detailed information about the API and to get your API key head [here](http://developer.ticketmaster.com/).
-This SDK supports [v2](http://developer.ticketmaster.com/products-and-docs/apis/discovery/v2/).
+This SDK supports Discovery [v2](http://developer.ticketmaster.com/products-and-docs/apis/discovery/v2/).

 ## Create API client